art-test-stack/stars_gui/README.md

 This project easily implement a resolution of Newton's gravitational law equation using Euler's method for a problem.
 For a defined number of celestial objects, the program compute the trajectory and provide a playful representation.
 The program also copute all the interactions between the different stars.

-It can handles different objects called `CelestialBody` int the code, with different positions from the middle, velocity, masses etc...
+It can handles different objects called `CelestialBody` in the code, with different positions from the middle, velocity, masses etc...
 All of the details are bellow in [Parameters part](#the-parameters).

 ### Built With